-In this post, I introduce Amazon Lightsail product which makes it much easier to get your first cloud-hosted server up and running and replace that old creaky on-premise server.
+In this post, I introduce Amazon Lightsail, a product that makes it much easier to get your first cloud-hosted server up and running and replace that old creaky on-premise server.

 Why would you want to move your server into the cloud?

-Not all business should move away from on-premise servers, however the reasons some companies choose to make the switch include:
+Not all businesses should move away from on-premise servers, however the reasons some companies choose to make the switch include:

 - Reduces the time and money spent on networking hardware

 - Better protection from fire, theft, accidental damage

 - More resilience – redundant power, cooling and offsite backup

 - Ability to scale, paying only for what you need

 Lightsail is an Amazon virtual server hosting product, focused on simplifying the steps needed to build and run a cloud-based virtual server.

 In this post I’ll show you how to use Windows 2016 server image.